National Union of Protestant Reformed Evangelical Churches of France: Beliefs

 The Evangelical Reformed Churches of France adhere the Apostles' Creed and the Nicene Creed.
 In addition, they adhere to the Calvinist French Confession of Faith of La Rochelle (1559) and the Confession of Faith of the French Reformed Church (version 1872).

 Organization and structure

 The denomination is organised according to the presbyterian model.
 Each church sends representatives to the national synod, held annually.
 Once every three years, the general national synod convenes and elects its president (currently pastor Jean-Raymond Stauffacher).

 The church has strong links with the theological seminary Faculté Jean Calvin (formerly: Faculté Libre de Théologie Réformée) in Aix-en-Provence.
-The majority of its pastors is educated here.
+The majority of its pastors are educated here.

 Within France, UNEPREF participates in the Protestant Federation of France, the Protestant Missionary Service, the Protestant Lutheran-reformed communion (affiliation only), and the French national council of evangelicals.

 Internationally, it is a member of the World Communion of Reformed Churches and the Community of Churches with a Mission.
 In addition, it maintains many relations with Presbyterian churches in the US and elsewhere in Europe.